ambit/bms-support/index.md

 overview: true
 ---

-This site aims to be a comprehensive guide to Jekyll.
-We’ll cover topics such as getting your site up and running, creating and managing your content, customizing the way your site works and looks, deploying to various environments, and give you some advice on participating in the future development of Jekyll itself.
+This site aims to be a comprehensive guide to BMS.
+In [Documentation](/docs/finding-contacts/), we’ll cover topics that help you navigate through BMS, as well as various ways BMS can help you work more efficiently.
+Whilst in the [News](/news/) section, we have information on all the latest software releases that enhance and improve on BMS.

 ## So what is Jekyll, exactly?